Bing-su/boabem/README.md

   - eval(source: str) -> Any
   - eval_from_bytes(source: str) -> Any (same behavior as eval)
   - eval_from_filepath(path: str | os.PathLike[str]) -> Any
+- boabem.PanicException
+  - Exception class exposed for Rust panics (e.g., attempting to use a Context across threads).
 - boabem.Undefined
   - Sentinel type representing JavaScript `undefined`.
   - String representation: "Undefined".